 Coxinha is an authentic Brazilian recipe.
 Not only is it popular in Brazil, but it is also regarded as one of the best appetizers in the world.
 Of course, you should never miss it, shouldn’t you?

 It was first made in São Paulo in the 19th century, and there is an exciting story behind it.
-There was a son of a royal family in Limeira who only ate chicken thigh.
+Legend has it that there was a son of a royal family in Limeira who only ate chicken thigh.

 But since there was not enough chicken for him, the chef made another dish by shredding the chicken, shaping it, then frying it to perfection.